aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-flux.md

 Create the repository through your git provider and initialize it with a `README.md` documenting the purpose of the repository.

 ## Create a Private Key for use by EKS Anywhere and Flux
 EKS Anywhere requires a private key to authenticate to your git repository, push the cluster configuration, and configure Flux for ongoing management and monitoring of that configuration.
-The private key should have permissions to read to and write from the repository in question.
+The private key should have permissions to read and write from the repository in question.

-It is recommended that you create a new private key for use exclusivly by EKS Anywhere.
+It is recommended that you create a new private key for use exclusively by EKS Anywhere.
 You can use `ssh-keygen` to generate a new key.

 ```sh
 ssh-keygen -t ecdsa -C "my_email@example.com"